Updated: Apr 3

 “The best moments in our lives are not the passive, receptive, relaxing times . . .
 The best moments usually occur if a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.”--Mihaly Csikszentmihalyi

-By reaching beyond our perceived limits we will grow, whether we achieve our goal or not, increasing our happiness baseline and creating new opportunities for greater happiness.
+Whether we achieve our goal or not, by reaching beyond our perceived limits we will grow, increase our happiness baseline, and create new opportunities for greater happiness.

 This is why to "Grow" is Happiness Habit # 6 in our Happiness Framework.
 When we grow, we are giving ourselves the opportunity to expand our minds and spirits, have new experiences, make new connections, and simply squeeze more out of life.
 That--in and of itself--will bring us greater joy and increase our happiness.

 Flow: The Psychology of Optimal Performance by Mihaly Csikszentmihalyi